-Our most advanced product, ImMucin™, completed a Phase 1/2a clinical trial in multiple myeloma and received orphan drug status from the FDA and EMA.
-The company also announced a COVID-19 vaccine candidate in addition to its tuberculosis vaccine / treatment candidate that demonstrated promising preclinical results.
-Additional indications and mAb candidates are under evaluation as immuno-oncology and infectious disease treatments alone and in combination with other treatments.
-The Company has also initiated a pre-clinical program for ImMucin™ in combination with the E-selectin binding polymer-based therapeutic, which Vaxil licensed for development and commercialization from BGN Technologies, the technology transfer company of Ben-Gurion University of the Negev, Israel
+Our most advanced product, ImMucin™ a MUC1 SP-derived vaccine, completed a Phase 1/2 clinical trial in multiple myeloma and received orphan drug status from the FDA and EMA.
+The Company has also, a SP-based COVID-19 vaccine candidate and a SP-based tuberculosis vaccine / treatment candidate.
+In addition, The Company has mAb candidates for the treatment of oncology and infectious diseases to be used alone, and in combination with other treatments.
+The Company has also initiated a pre-clinical program for a drug delivery polymer that targets with high affinity E-selectin (P-Esbp), which The Company licensed for development and commercialization from BGN Technologies, the technology transfer company of Ben-Gurion University of the Negev, Israel.

-Vaxil exploits the unique properties of signal peptide domains on crucial proteins to develop targeted therapies against cancer targets and infectious disease pathogens.
-VaxHit™, Vaxil’s proprietary bioinformatic approach, mines candidate signal peptides with predicted high immunogenicity and wide coverage over varied HLA subtypes.
+The Company exploits the unique properties of SP domains on crucial proteins to develop targeted therapies against cancer targets and infectious disease pathogens.
+VaxHit™, The Company’s proprietary bioinformatic approach, mines candidate SPs with predicted high immunogenicity and wide coverage over varied HLA subtypes.
 The SPs induce a robust T- and B-cell response.
-Under normal conditions signal peptides are not presented on the cell surface, thus acting as a neoantigen in tumor cells.
-Since these neoantigens are not a result of a mutation, but are naturally occurring sequences, these sequences will be identical among most patients providing a unique class of therapeutics – universal neoantigens.
+Under normal conditions SPs are not presented on the cell surface, thus acting as a neoantigen in tumor cells.
+Since these neoantigens are not a result of a mutation, but are naturally occurring sequences, these sequences will be identical among most patients providing a unique class of therapeutics –universal neoantigens.
 The peptide platform targets affected cells, either transformed (i.e., cancer) or infected, by “educating” or specifically activating the immune system to recognize and specifically attack these cells, and only these cells.
-In addition, Vaxil’s mAb platform directly recognizes the target epitopes presented on malignant cells and recruits other elements of the immune system to kill those cells.
+In addition, The Company’s mAb platform directly recognizes the target epitopes presented on malignant cells and recruits other elements of the immune system to kill those cells.

-Vaxil’s technology provides unique advantages due to the use of signal peptides as the basis for a prophylactic and therapeutic vaccine.
+The Company’s SP-based technology provides unique advantages due to the use of SPs as the basis for a prophylactic and therapeutic vaccine.
 Those advantages include:

-1. Induction of a complete adaptive immune response – cellular (T cell) and humoral (antibodies).
+1. Induction of a complete adaptive immune response – cellular (T cells) and humoral (antibodies).

 2. Stimulation of a robust immune response elicited by multiple antigens within the SP.

-3. Wide coverage of diverse populations due to epitopes spanning varied HLA class I and class II restrictions.
+3. Wide coverage of diverse populations due to epitopes spanning varied class I and class II HLAs.

 5. Improved safety profile by specifically and only targeting affected cells.